gmkohler/HoundCloud/README.md

 [Details][phase-five]

-### Phase 6: Likes, Tags, and Collections (2 days)
+### Phase 6: Tags, and Collections (2 days)

 Users can like songs.
 Liked songs will show up in the user's activity feed.
 Users can tag their songs.
 Both the upload and the edit views will allow for this feature.
 Users will be able to create new tags.

 The search will be fleshed out to provide results for tags and songs, in addition to the previously-implemented user results.

+[Details][phase-six]

+### Phase X: Collections

 Collections will be established in this phase.
 Collections is a view that includes indexes for each of liked songs, followed users, and songs that the user has uploaded.
 A Tags index may also be implemented, in which a specified TagsIndexItem links to a 'show all' view for all taggings belonging to said tag.

-[Details][phase-six]

 ### Phase 7: Comments (1 day)